nuclearace/CytubeBot/README.md

 - `$blacklist` Blacklists currently playing video so that the bot doesn't add it randomly.
 Users can still add video.
 See $autodelete.
 Irreversible  without going into database.
 - `$autodelete` Makes it so non-mods cannot add currently playing video.
 Irreversible without going into database.
 - `$skip` Skips the current video.
 Requires mod on channel.
+- `$delete username [all | n]` Deletes all or n videos added by username.
+Deletes the videos from the botton up.
+Leaving out all or n deletes the last video.
+- `$add link` Adds link, requires mod because of potential for media limit abuse.